 The select syntax can be simpler or more complex than shown in the previous example.
 A simple select statement contains only the select clause; the from clause is almost always included, but is necessary only in select statements that retrieve data from tables.
 All other clauses, including the where clause, are optional.

-The full syntax of the select statement includes these phrases and keywords:
+The full syntax of the select statement is documented in the Reference Manual.